 JE Solo is an award-winning writer, multi-disciplinary performance and media artist, and musician best known for their work in East Coast music, and as a trailblazer in machinima, hybrid-reality, and live and networked performance art.

 JE is an accomplished songwriter and musician and has released nine studio albums and EPs as a solo artist and with The Sauce (2013 – present), TrixXxie (2013 – 2017), Lizband (1993 – 2013 ), The Black Bags (2002 – 2013), Live Girls (2,000 – 2002).
-JE is a member of the Science Fiction and Fantasy Writers of America, and the Writers' Alliance of Newfoundland and Labrador, and is currently working on a new collection of short stories.
+JE is a member of the Science Fiction and Fantasy Writers of America, and the Writers' Alliance of Newfoundland and Labrador Currently, JE is collaborating with Artificial Intelligence to create poetry; and working on a new collection of short stories.